JamesKindon/jkindon.github.io/evolution/_posts/2024-07-18-the-evolution-of-citrix-machine-creation-services-with-microsoft-azure.md

 -  Availability Zone
 -  Dedicated Host Group ID

 After you update the machine profile, Full Configuration compares the current settings with the new ones.
-If differences exist, you’ll be prompted to confirm which to apply.
+If differences exist, you'll be prompted to confirm which to apply.
 This design ensures transparent and efficient VM setting updates.

 ### [Support for Changing write-back cache properties for MCS-provisioned Azure VMs (Full Configuration)](https://docs.citrix.com/en-us/citrix-daas/whats-new.html#march-2024)

 For Azure VMs provisioned using Machine Creation Services (MCS), you can now change their write-back cache (WBC) properties using Full Configuration, such as **Disk cache size**, **Memory cache size,** and **Enable storage cost saving**.

 In addition, when you select a new machine size or machine profile for those VMs, Full Configuration validates WBC settings to prevent conflicts, such as exceeding the memory limit of the new selection.
-If conflicts occur, you’ll be prompted to re-configure WBC settings.
+If conflicts occur, you'll be prompted to re-configure WBC settings.

 ## February 2024